Variable Data Printing for Your Product Labels

 See how to add variable data to your products

-Variable data printing (VDP) or variable printing lets you change certain text elements in your label design like the scent of a candle or the strain of your cannabis products without starting a new printing run.
+Variable data printing (VDP) or variable printing lets you change certain text elements in your label design like the scent of a candle or the flavor of your beverages without starting a new printing run.
 It’s a valuable tool if you use the same layout and design on your labels but want different text, numbers, or colors on each label.
-In the step-by-step below we show you how to create variable product labels using Avery Design & Print and our custom printed sheet labels, printable blank labels by the sheet, or our in-store retail packs.
+In the step-by-step below we show you how to create variable product labels using Avery Design & Print and our custom printed labels, printable blank labels or our in-store retail packs.

 What exactly are variable data labels?